-The Company is mainly engaged in publishing and distribution of educational materials for all levels of learning - Nursery, Primary, Secondary and Tertiary.
+The Company is mainly engaged in publishing and distribution of educational materials for all levels of learning - nursery, primary, secondary, and tertiary.

-Revenue from contracts with customers is recognised when control of the goods are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods.
-The Company has generally concluded that it is the principal in its revenue arrangements, because it typically controls the goods before transferring them to the customer.
+Revenue from contracts with customers is recognised when control of the goods is transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods.
+The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the goods before transferring them to the customer.

-The disclosures of significant accounting judgements, estimates and assumptions relating to revenue from contracts with customers are provided in Note 4.1.
+The disclosures of significant accounting judgements, estimates, and assumptions relating to revenue from contracts with customers are provided in Note 4.1.